 - Lack of product vision, market research, and target audience segmentation.

 To minimize the risks of failure you should:

 - Understand what you are buying: ask the vendor to provide a clear description of the service scope and walk you through additional add-ons.
 Proactively ask questions and request clarification to any gray areas.

-- Lay the groundwork: prepare a list of requirements or a more basic project specification document outlining the key quality attributes of your product, outline your vision, add a list of target personas, etc. If you lack either of these, look for an IT vendor who offers help close the gaps in your product concept via discovery.
+- Lay the groundwork: prepare a list of business and tech requirements or a more basic project specification document clarifying the key quality attributes of your product.
+Outline your vision, add a list of target personas, etc. If you lack either of these, look for an IT vendor who offers help close the gaps in your product concept via discovery.

-Managed projects are fixed-scope engagements.
-Thus, they are best suited for small-to-mid-scale initiatives that can be formalized in a list of clear requirements.
+Managed project is a fixed-price outsourcing model with strictly limited scope.
+Thus, it is best suited for small-to-mid-scale initiatives that can be formalized in a list of clear requirements.
 It’s also a good starting point for MVPs (minimal viable products).

 The option can work well for:

-- People who are new to outsourcing, but have strong product expertise
+- People who are new to IT outsourcing, but have strong product expertise

 - More seasoned buyers who want to diversify software development risks and focus more on business development, rather than engineering.

 As the name implies, this IT outsourcing model gives you access to more talent – on-demand, on your terms, and within your budget.